 serious burns.
 He was flown in Tony Vandervell’s plane to Sir Archibald McIndoe’s

 East Grinstead specialist burns unit but died six days later.
-His eyes were

 Multiple generations of the Lewis-Evans family, "Pop", Stuart and Steve then Steve's turn to be the doting grandfather at the Lewis-Evans Trophy, Brands Hatch, August 2009.
 Photo Roland Lewis-Evans.